cockroachdb/docs/v2.1/training/data-import.md

 Start and initialize a cluster like you did in previous modules.

 {{site.data.alerts.callout_info}}
-To simplify the process of adding more nodes, you'll start them in the [background](../start-a-node.html#general) instead of in separate terminals.
+To simplify the process of running multiple nodes on your local computer, you'll start them in the [background](../start-a-node.html#general) instead of in separate terminals.
 {{site.data.alerts.end}}

 1. In a new terminal, start node 1: